 The power chord, on the other hand, is comprised of only two notes: root and 5th.

-This means power chords are neither major nor minor.
+The power chord omits the 3rd degree, which means power chords are neither major nor minor.
 If played over a major chord progression, they tend to take on a major chord feel.
 If played over a minor chord progression they take on a minor feel.